Farrierclient/Farrierclient/README.md

-Hello! the creators of this client are: Notyourmilk And UalfTV (Client not finished) :)
+Hello! the creators of this client are: Notyourmilk, qqisdead and UalfTV (Client not released today) :)